CARMI: A Cache-Aware Learned Index with a Cost-based Construction Algorithm: Cost Model of CARMI

-Comparing with Equation~\ref{equ:entropy}, we see that intuitively each tree node $M$ contributes $P(M)H(M)$ entropy-wise to the index structure while incurring $P(M)TCost(M) + SCost(M)$ cost to the overall objective.
-Thus the ratio of these two terms can be used to quantify the efficiency of node $M$:
+Comparing with Theorem~\ref{theo:entropy}, we see that intuitively each tree node $M$ contributes $P(M)H(M)$ entropy-wise to the index structure while incurring $P(M)TCost(M) + \lambda SCost(M)$ cost to the overall objective.
+Thus the ratio of these two terms can be used to quantify the local efficiency of node $M$:

+Generally, we want to minimize the cost-ratio of all tree nodes, especially the ones with a large value of $P(M)H(M)$.
+For example, if all tree nodes have a cost-ratio less than $c$, then the optimization objective would be bounded by $c\log_2 n$.